Skip to content

 Step 4: In the Email Subject field, enter the subject of your email.

-• Email Extension: Check this to email the recordings to the person who initiated them.
+Email Extension Sends the recording to the person who initiated the call.

 Step 6: Refer to the Field Definition for Requires Authentication checkbox and Requires SSL checkbox and click the Test button.